openoakland/funding-public-safety/README.md

 In Terminal or other command line interface:

-2. Navigate to local directory: `cd {file-path}`
+2. Navigate to local directory: `cd ~/{file-path}`
 3. Install necessary packages: `npm install`
+4. Build the site: `npm run-script build`
-4. Run server: `npm run serve`
+5. Run the server: `npm run-script start`

 In your web browser:

 5. Visit `localhost:8080` to view the site locally.
-You're now up and running!
+You should now be up and running!

+_Running into issues?
+Reach out in the #project-active-funding-public-safety Slack channel (see [instructions for joining Slack](https://docs.google.com/document/d/1VWZQ_3ehP5j0IOTY0nJClvQPll3ivSkuAdh5YsOhO_U/edit)).

 ### Working on the site